ivtavares/h2o_rest_api/README.md

 # API Behavior
 You can access Swagger through root directory ("/").
 The api has two endpoints:
 * ('/train'): Which will train a new model and serve it.
 So far, the train endpoint does not allow new datasets.
 * ('/test'): Test the set of parameters providades as a json and return if the product will go on backorder.
-For more information about the parameter check the Swagger documentation
+For more information about the parameters check the Swagger documentation